-Check inspection status of U.S. meat import shipment
+Check inspection status of U.S., Australia and New Zealand meat import shipments

-Importers and brokers of meat and meat products from the United States can use the CFIA Automated Shipment Inspection Status Search Tool (ASISST) to find out if their meat shipment requires CFIA inspection.
+Importers and brokers of meat and meat products from the United States, Australia and New Zealand can use the CFIA Automated Shipment Inspection Status Search Tool (ASISST) to find out if their meat shipment requires CFIA inspection.

-- This inspection decision will be available via ASISST only after a shipment has cleared Canadian custom and notification from the Canada Border Services Agency (CBSA) has been received.
+- This inspection decision will be available via ASISST only after a shipment has cleared Canadian customs and notification from the Canada Border Services Agency (CBSA) has been received.

 - ASISST can be used only for those meat shipments presented for electronic release using the CFIA Electronic Data Interchange (EDI).